piotrmurach/equatable/README.md

 ```

 It is important that the attribute readers should allow for performing deterministic computations on class instances.
+Therefore you should avoid specifying attributes that depend on unreliable resources like IP address that require network access.

+Note that adding a extra attr reader to a subclass will violate the equivalence contract.

 ## Contributing